 - Try not to arrive anywhere too late at night.

-- If in a cafe or restaurant keep your bag on the floor with one foot in the strap.
+- When you are in a cafe or restaurant keep your bag on the floor with one foot in the strap.

-- Only count your cash in private and put money from an ATM straight into your money belt.
+- Only count your cash in private and put money from an ATM straight into your money belt or divide it into several pockets.

 - Ask your accommodation or tour guide which places you should avoid.